helpshift/timestamp-injector/README.md

 # Traefik Plugin - Timestamp Injector

 A Traefik middleware plugin that adds an 'epoch-seconds' header to HTTP responses, containing the current Unix time in `seconds.milliseconds` format (similar to Nginx `$msec`).
+NOTE: Headername is configurable or else the default is set as epoch-seconds.

 ## Static Configuration